bblhd/pride-flags/README.md

 A WIP C based pride flag displayer.

-Currently flags are different widths in order to keep a similar aspect ratio, if you want to use this I recommend modifying the code to achieve the behaviour you want.
+Currently flags are different widths in order to keep a similar aspect ratio, if you want to use the program I recommend modifying the code to achieve the behaviour you want.

 ## How to compile
 Compile using `make` or `make compile`, and then install it to /usr/local/bin by running `make install` as root.